Share the Gospel

 Exploring

-Exploring the Gospel helps individuals to understand the significance of a relationship with Jesus and the hope, forgiveness, and eternal life He offers.
-It provides answers to life’s biggest questions and addresses the deep longings of the human heart.
-This exploration can lead to a personal encounter with Jesus and the beginning of a transformative journey of faith.
+Exploring the Gospel will help you understand the significance of a relationship with Jesus and the hope, forgiveness, and eternal life He offers.
+It speaks to life’s biggest questions and the deep longings of your heart.
+This journey of exploration can lead you to a personal encounter with Jesus and the beginning of a transformed life of faith.

 Beginning